Docker Official Images

 While it is preferable to have upstream software authors maintaining their corresponding Docker Official Images, this is not a strict requirement.
 Creating and maintaining images for Docker Official Images is a collaborative process.
 It takes place openly on GitHub where participation is encouraged.
 Anyone can provide feedback, contribute code, suggest process changes, or even propose a new Official Image.

 Docker Official Images are an intellectual property of Docker.
-Distributing Docker Official Images without a prior agreement can constitute a violation of Docker Terms of Service.

 When to use Docker Official Images